Symbol Invariant of Partition and the Construction: Construction of symbol

-\begin{rmk} One increase for the entries in the same row of the symbol from right to left.
-The number of the changed entries is half length of the even row added to the partition. \end{rmk}
+\begin{rmk} The entries in the same row of the symbol are increased by one from right to left.
+And the number of the changed entries is half length of the even row added to the partition. \end{rmk}

 \begin{lemma} For a partition $\lambda (\lambda_1=\cdots=\lambda_a>\cdots)$, the last $b,(a>2b),$ terms in the top and bottom rows of the symbol has the following form